When we originally reviewed the Ring Video Doorbell ($99) in 2015, a lot was different in the smart home world.

 Looks and Build

-At roughly five inches tall by two-and-a-half inches wide, Ring is more noticeable than the traditional non-video buzzers found on most homes, and is bulkier than Ring’s Doorbell Cam Pro or Nest’s Hello video doorbell.
+At roughly five inches tall by two-and-a-half inches wide, Ring is is bulkier than Ring’s Doorbell Cam Pro or Nest’s Hello video doorbell.
 Add to that a depth of nearly one inch, and you’ll find that it stands out, literally, but a bit less so on modern facades.
 The case comes in several different finishes, including nickel, bronze, and antique and polished brass, so you should have no trouble matching the rest of the surrounding trim.
 On its face, the half-inch camera lens peers out innocuously from above the quarter-sized button and will go unnoticed by most who interact with the device.

 It is constructed in a sturdy manner, but the case components are largely plastic, belying the device’s quality.
 The girth is not much of a factor however, since the device spends nearly all of its time affixed to the wall by an included mounting plate.